TiarkRompf/lms-clean/doc/main/scala/lms/core/backend.md

 and we can choose the more optimized version during graph traversal.

-What is control dependency?
-Instead of offering a definition, I will just enumerate some
+Now let's consider control dependencies.
+What is control dependencies?
+Instead of offering a definition, Let's enumerate some
 examples:

 1. If we have 2 print statements in the IR, we cannot generate the code with any one of them missing or in the wrong order.